jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-Sentinel environments and managing custom analytics for each customer, including details about our scripting and automated build and release pipelines, which are deployed as infrastructure\-as\-code.In November 2021, Ben Lister and Kane Ryans published Detection Engineering for Kubernetes clusters.
-This blog post detailed the collaboration between NCC Groups Detection Engineering team and Containerization \& Orchestration practice in tackling detection engineering for Kubernetes, including both a description of the detection engineering teams more generic methodologyaround detection engineering for newemerging technologies and how it was used when developing detections for Kubernetes\-based attacks, as well as detailing the novel detection rules they have created around how privilege escalation is achieved within a Kubernetes cluster, to better enable security operations teams to monitor security\-related events on Kubernetes clusters and thus to help defend them in real\-world use.In December 2021, Margit Hazenbroek published Encryption Does Not Equal Invisibility Detecting Anomalous TLS Certificates with the Half\-Space\-Trees Algorithm.
+Sentinel environments and managing custom analytics for each customer, including details about our scripting and automated build and release pipelines, which are deployed as infrastructure\-as\-code.
+In November 2021, Ben Lister and Kane Ryans published Detection Engineering for Kubernetes clusters.
+This blog post detailed the collaboration between NCC Groups Detection Engineering team and Containerization \& Orchestration practice in tackling detection engineering for Kubernetes, including both a description of the detection engineering teams more generic methodology around detection engineering for newemerging technologies and how it was used when developing detections for Kubernetes\-based attacks, as well as detailing the novel detection rules they have created around how privilege escalation is achieved within a Kubernetes cluster, to better enable security operations teams to monitor security\-related events on Kubernetes clusters and thus to help defend them in real\-world use.
+In December 2021, Margit Hazenbroek published Encryption Does Not Equal Invisibility Detecting Anomalous TLS Certificates with the Half\-Space\-Trees Algorithm.
 This blog post outlined an approach to